jstz-dev/jstz/docs/quick_start.md

 ## Prerequisites

-- Install Node.JS, `npm`, and Docker.
+- Install Node.JS version 22 or later, `npm`, and Docker.
 - Install Jstz as described in [Installation](installation.md).

   To verify your installation, run this command to check the version of Jstz: